sfepy/sfepy-docker/README.md

     docker run --rm -it -v $(pwd):/home/sfepy/data sfepy/sfepy-notebook sfepy_run simple <problem_description_file>

-Alternatively, you can start a Jupyter Notebook/Lab server and interact with `SfePy` via your browser:
+Alternatively, you can start a `Jupyter Notebook/JupyterLab` server and interact with `SfePy` via your browser:

     docker run --rm -it -p 8888:8888 sfepy/sfepy-notebook